Avoiding Disparity Amplification under Different Worldviews

 where the last equality follows from our assumption that the model satisfies demographic parity.
 Therefore, the construct accuracy can be bounded as

 where the last inequality is an application of the triangle inequality.

 Now we construct a random variable $\Yps$ that satisfies demographic parity and attains this bound.
-When $Z{=}0$, we simply let $\Yps = \Ycs$, making the first term in Equation~\ref{eqn:accuracy} equal to 1.
+When $Z{=}0$, we simply let $\Yps = \Ycs$, making the first term in \eqref{eqn:accuracy} equal to 1.
 When $Z{=}1$, we constrain the marginal distribution of $(\Yps|Z{=}1)$ to be the same as that of $(\Yps|Z{=}0) = (\Ycs|Z{=}0)$, and we make the joint distribution of $(\Ycs|Z{=}1)$ and $(\Yps|Z{=}1)$ a maximal coupling~\cite[pp.\ 19--20]{lindvall2002lectures}.
-Then, by the theorem in \cite[p.\ 19]{lindvall2002lectures}, such $\Yps$ attains the value of $1 - \dtv(\Yps|Z{=}1, \Ycs{=}1) = 1 - \dtv(\Ycs|Z{=}0, \Ycs|Z{=}1)$ for the second term of Equation~\ref{eqn:accuracy}.
+Then, by the theorem in \cite[p.\ 19]{lindvall2002lectures}, such $\Yps$ attains the value of $1 - \dtv(\Yps|Z{=}1, \Ycs{=}1) = 1 - \dtv(\Ycs|Z{=}0, \Ycs|Z{=}1)$ for the second term of \eqref{eqn:accuracy}.
 This means that the construct accuracy, which is the average of the two terms, is $1 - \frac{1}{2} \dtv(\Ycs|Z{=}0, \Ycs|Z{=}1)$, which is what we want.
-Moreover, $(\Yps|Z{=}1)$ and $(\Yps|Z{=}0)$ have the same distribution, so $\Yps$ satisfies demographic parity. \end{proof} Theorems~\ref{thm:dispampwae} and \ref{thm:notwae} demonstrate that the demographic parity test is best suited for a setting where the WAE worldview holds.
+Moreover, $(\Yps|Z{=}1)$ and $(\Yps|Z{=}0)$ have the same distribution, so $\Yps$ satisfies demographic parity. \end{proof} Theorems~\ref{thm:dispampwae} and \ref{thm:notwae} demonstrate that the WAE worldview, combined with the desire to avoid disparity amplification while retaining the utility of models, motivates the demographic parity test.